Prepare to Lead Change with a Master’s in Healthcare Administration

 Growing Need for Healthcare Administrators

-According to the Bureau of Labor Statistics, healthcare administration jobs are anticipated to grow 23 percent from 2012 to 2022, considerably higher than the average for most other occupations.
-Much of this growth is expected to stem from a healthcare system that will see increased demand from an aging baby boomer population, as well as the development of technology that allows patients to live longer lives.
-This demand means more hospitals, clinics, physicians, and other healthcare professionals are needed, along with an increased number of health administrators to ensure that operational systems run smoothly.
-With a focus on nursing leadership in healthcare systems, APU students will acquire the knowledge and skills necessary to lead and manage a team of healthcare providers in fields such as operations management, project management, and healthcare consulting.
+Much of this field's growth is expected to stem from a healthcare system that will see increased demand from an aging baby boomer population, as well as the development of technology that allows patients to live longer lives.
+This translates to a need for more hospitals, clinics, physicians and other healthcare professionals, along with an increased number of health administrators to ensure that operational systems run smoothly.

 - Experience interdisciplinary education with students in the School of Nursing and the School of Business and Management.